teamneusta/converter-bundle/docs/cached-converter.md

 In some situations - especially if you are transforming objects with relation to objects - it may be helpful to use caching to avoid conversion of same object instances again and again.

-Therefore we offer a simple version of `DefaultCachedConverter`.
+Therefore, we offer a `CachedConverter`.

 Before you can directly use it you have to implement a cache key strategy of your source objects;
 i.e. you have to determine how one can differentiate the source objects.